gru13/IADST/docs/PROJECT_OVERVIEW.md

   * Topic
   * Total number of questions
   * Number per difficulty (e.g., 2 easy, 2 medium, 1 hard)
-* For a given class, pseudo-randomly assign different sets of questions to each student based on:
+* For a given course, pseudo-randomly assign different sets of questions to each student based on:

   * `timestamp`
   * `teacherId`
-  * `studentId`
+  * `rollNumber`
-  * `classId`
+  * `courseId`
 * The system:

   * Shows a preview table: students with their assigned question sets.